Auxilor/auxilor.github.io/docs/boosters/how-to-make-a-custom-booster.md

 ### Effects & Conditions

 The effects section is the core functionality of the Booster.
-You can configure effects, conditions, filters, mutators and triggers in this section to run whilst the enchantment is active.
+You can configure effects, conditions, filters, mutators and triggers in this section to run whilst the booster is active.

 Check out [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect) to understand how to configure this section correctly.